Your final paper should do one of three things:

 Your topic must be approved by me.
 The paper should use one or more of the analytical approaches considered in the course.
 Your paper should in some way feature your original analysis of some kind of data.
 This will usually be research to gather data to use in a statistical analysis, perhaps using the Election Forensics Toolkit.
 I encourage you to talk to me either in person or via email to discuss ideas for the paper.
 Making an early start is a good idea.

-The paper itself should run about 10 pages (double-spaced) and is due at my office (or by email) on Wednesday, December 16.
+The paper itself should run about 10 pages (double-spaced) and is due at my office (or by email, or via Canvass with email notice to me) on Wednesday, December 16.
 Both the proposal and the paper should use normal scholarly apparatus for footnotes, citations, bibliography and any tables or figures.

 If you email me your proposal or your paper, please send it to me in pdf format.